Velu Thampi Dalawa: The state of affairs immediately prior to the war

-The Dalawa was now disillusioned with the British whom he had considered a friend and who considered any "aggression on Travancore as an aggression on themselves" as per the previous treaties.
-His discontent was first given vent to by the assassination of the ambassador of the Resident in the court.
-The Maharajah had communicated his discontent with the Dalawa to this ambassador, Sthanapathy Subba Iyer, and this information was known to the Maharajahs wife, Arumana Amma, a noblewomen of the Arumana Ammaveedu family.
+The Dalawa was now also disillusioned with the British whom he had considered as friends and who considered any "aggression on Travancore as an aggression on themselves" as per the previous treaties.
+His frustruation materialised in the form of the assassination of the ambassador of the Resident in the Tranvancore court.
+The Maharajah, who by now also had reasons to be cautious of his Dalawa, had communicated his discontent with the Dalawa to this ambassador, a certain Sthanapathy Subba Iyer.
+This information was known to the Maharajahs wife, Arumana Amma, a noblewomen of the Arumana Ammaveedu family.
 She was a lady of influence, who apparently communicated Royal secrets to the Dalawa, and she informed the Dalawa of the Maharajah's intention to dismiss him, with support from the Resident.
-This increased the anger of the Dalawa against the British who felt that the Resident, in addition to demanding impossible amounts of money and had now started interfering with the internal affairs of the state..
+This increased the anger of the Dalawa towards the British.
+He felt that the Resident, in addition to demanding impossible amounts of money, had now started interfering with the internal affairs of the state..
 Following this, Subba Iyer, the envoy of the Resident, who had met up with the Dalawa for discussions, was found dead, ostensibly due to a snake bite.

-At the same time, in the neighbouring Kingdom of Cochin, Paliyath Govindan Achan, the powerful Dalawa of Cochin, was involved in feuds with some of the other ministers.
-He had the commander-in-chief and a previous minister seized and drowned in the river at Chanamangalom and attempted to kidnap his rival and sworn enemy, the finance minister Nadavarampathu Kunju Krishna Menon.
+At the same time, in the neighbouring Kingdom of Cochin, Paliyath Govindan Achan, the powerful Dalawa of Cochin, was involved in deadly feuds of his own with some of the other Nair nobility of Cochin.
+He had the army commander-in-chief, along with a previous minister, seized and drowned in the river at Chanamangalom.
+He then attempted to kidnap and murder his rival and sworn enemy, the finance minister Nadavarampathu Kunju Krishna Menon.
 The Maharajah of Cochin was forced to give Nadavarampathu Kunju Krishna Menon refuge in his own palace at Vellarapilli and then sent for Col. Macaulay and requested him to protect Kunju Krishna Menon.
-Col. Macaulay took Kunju Krishna Menon to Cochin under his protection.
-The Paliyath Achan then decided to kill both Kunju Krishna Menon and as well his protector Col. Macaulay.
+Col. Macaulay took Kunju Krishna Menon to the British Residence at Cochin under his own protection.
+This act angered Paliyath Achan who then decided to kill not only Kunju Krishna Menon, but also his protector Col. Macaulay as well.